debsamanta5571-dot/gridlock-tactics/README.md

 ## C++ server

 I don't really recommend this for actually playing.
-It's meant to eventually have a web gui talk to it (and later the smart board).
+Its not tested yet and It's meant to eventually have a web gui talk to it (and later the smart board).
 If you just want a match, use Host LAN in the packaged game.

 If you still want the headless host: